Skip to main content

 General Practitioners - they can support most medical needs

-Sexual Health Doctors - they can support all sexual health needs
+Sexual Health Doctor - who can support all sexual health needs

 Youth Health Nurses - they can support patients with mental, physical and sexual health needs, can order tests, and can complete most referrals.
 While they can issue medical certificates for work, school, or ACC, they cannot issue Work and Income medical certificates.